BigEvilCorporation/TANGLEWOOD/README.md

 ## Building

-TANGLEWOOD builds with SNASM68K.EXE (16-bit, 2.02Ex, Mar 1995) or PSY-Q ASM68K.EXE (32-bit, with path fix by Nemesis).
+TANGLEWOOD builds with **SNASM68K.EXE** (16-bit, 2.02Ex, Mar 1995) or **PSY-Q ASM68K.EXE** (32-bit, with path fix by Nemesis).
 No links to these executables are provided, please source them yourself.
 Despite their ages, they're still proprietary software.

 SNASM68K.EXE runs under MS-DOS 5, Windows 95, or DOSBox configured with EMS option.

+### SEGA Mega Drive/Genesis Build

 Start by looking at **BLDCONF.ASM** to configure the various build options, then run one of the build batch files from the **TANGLEWD** directory:

-- **BLDFIN.BAT**: assembles final build with all debug options disabled
+- **BLDFIN.BAT**: assembles a final build with all debug options disabled
-- **BLDEMU.BAT**: assembles debug/emulator build in BIN format
+- **BLDEMU.BAT**: assembles a debug/emulator build in BIN format
-- **BLDDEBUG.BAT**: assembles debug build in COFF format, for SNASM2 debugger (Cross Products MegaCD devkits)
+- **BLDDEBUG.BAT**: assembles a debug build in COFF format, for SNASM2 debugger (Cross Products MegaCD devkits)

+### Emulator Hosted Build

 To build the PC emulator hosted version of the game with achievements and save system support, pass the **EMUBUILD** preprocessor option.
 These builds will hang without the necessary communication from the host emulator, though.
 See https://github.com/BigEvilCorporation/EvilEmu